Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-- `bool` - is or is not valid twos-complement
+- `bool` - True if value is a valid twos-complement.
+False otherwise.

 <a name="binary.TwosComplement.components"></a>
 #### components